-Your gift makes an eternal impact!
+Your gifts will make an eternal impact!

 If you are interested in learning more about how you can be involved in supporting the ministry of NLR please contact our Development Team.